suryakmurthy/UAM_scheduler/README.md

 #### test_MCTS_policy(depth=10, num_samples=10, num_ep=1, rand=True):
 This function is similar to test_optimal_policy, except the actions chosen at each state are provided by an MCTS algorithm.
-The depth parameter indicatets to what depth the MCTS simulation should extend.
+The depth parameter indicates to what depth the MCTS simulation should extend.
 The num_samples parameter corresponds to the number of simulation samples the MCTS algorithm should take from each action. the num_ep parameter indicates the number of episodes the test function should run for.
-Finally the rand parameter indicates the simulation policy the MCTS algorithm should use.
+Finally, the rand parameter indicates the simulation policy the MCTS algorithm should use.
 If rand = True, the simulation step will use a random policy.
 If rand = False, the simulation step will use an earliest-deadline-first policy.
 Just like test_optimal_policy, this function returns a dictionary with the total reward across each episode.